qmsk/esp/README.md

 # Features

 * Single codebase for ESP8266 and ESP32 support
-* Simple two-button + four-led physical interface for configuration reset and basic diagnostics
+* Simple two-button + four-led physical interface for configuration reset and basic diagnostics/tests
 * USB Console CLI and HTTP Web UI for configuration and advanced diagnostics (WiP)
 * Fully configurable via the USB Console CLI or HTTP Web UI
 * WiFi STA/AP support with DHCP or static addressing